caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 expression host('<hosts...>')
 ```

 Matches request by the `Host` header field of the request.
 It is not common to use this in the Caddyfile, since most site blocks already indicate hosts in the address of the site.
-This matcher is mostly used in site blocks that don't define specific hostnames.
+This matcher is mostly used in site blocks that don't define specific hostnames (like wildcard subdomains), but where hostname-specific logic is required.

 Multiple `host` matchers will be OR'ed together.